Shays's Rebellion: Shutting down the courts

 Militia general William Shepard defended the Springfield Armory against rebel action.

-Protests in rural Massachusetts turned into direct action in August 1786 after the state legislature adjourned without considering the many petitions that had been sent to Boston.
+Protests in rural Massachusetts escalated into direct action in August 1786 after the state legislature adjourned without considering the many petitions sent to Boston.
 On August 29, a well-organized force of protestors formed in Northampton and successfully prevented the county court from sitting.
 The leaders of this force proclaimed that they were seeking relief from the burdensome judicial processes that were depriving the people of their land and possessions.
 They called themselves Regulators, a reference to the Regulator movement of North Carolina, which sought to reform corrupt practices in the late 1760s.

 Governor Bowdoin issued a proclamation on September 2 denouncing such mob action, but he took no military measures beyond planning a militia response to future actions.
 The court was then shut down in Worcester by similar action on September 5, but the county militia refused to turn out, as it was composed mainly of men sympathetic to the protestors.
 Governors of the neighboring states acted decisively, calling out the militia to hunt down the ringleaders in their own states after the first such protests.
 Matters were resolved without violence in Rhode Island because the "country party" gained control of the legislature in 1786 and enacted measures forcing its merchants to trade debt instruments for devalued currency.
-Boston's merchants were concerned by this, especially Bowdoin who held more than £3,000 in Massachusetts notes.
+Boston's merchants were concerned by this, especially Bowdoin, who held more than £3,000 in Massachusetts notes.

-Daniel Shays had participated in the Northampton action and began to take a more active role in the uprising in November, though he firmly denied that he was one of its leaders.
+Daniel Shays had participated in the Northampton action and began to take a more active role in the uprising in November, though he firmly denied being one of its leaders.
 The Supreme Judicial Court of Massachusetts indicted 11 leaders of the rebellion as "disorderly, riotous, and seditious persons".
 The court was scheduled to meet next in Springfield, on September 26, and Shays organized an attempt to shut it down in Northampton, while Luke Day organized an attempt in Springfield.
 They were anticipated by William Shepard, the local militia commander, who began gathering militiamen the Saturday before the court was to sit, and he had 300 men protecting the Springfield courthouse by opening time.
 Shays and Day were able to recruit a similar number but chose only to demonstrate, exercising their troops outside of Shepard's lines rather than attempting to seize the building.
 The judges first postponed hearings and then adjourned on the 28th without hearing any cases.
 Shepard withdrew his force (which had grown to around 800 men) to the Springfield Armory, which was rumored to be the target of the protestors.